 Hearing loss is the condition when you are unable to hear sounds partially or completely, in one or both of your ears.
 It usually develops gradually, with time and surveys point out that about 25 per cent of people between the age of 65 and 74 experience hearing loss .

-Hearing loss is also termed as decreased hearing, deafness, loss of hearing and conductive hearing loss.
+Hearing loss is also termed as decreased hearing, deafness and loss of hearing.

 Types Of Hearing Loss

 According to the American Speech-Language-Hearing Association (ASHA), there are three types of hearing loss.
 Each type is caused by different factors and the classifications are conductive hearing loss, sensorineural hearing loss (SNHL), and mixed hearing loss .